 The leadership of Warner Pacific University continues to closely monitor the progression of the Coronavirus (COVID-19).
 We remain committed to the health and wellbeing of our students, faculty, and staff during this time and are making every effort to communicate updates to our community.
-Please review the Frequently Asked Questions (FAQs) for answers to your questions and information on campus operations and resources.
+Please review the Frequently Asked Questions (FAQs) below for answers to your questions and information on campus operations and resources.
 To review current WPU COVID information and to report COVID symptoms and exposure, use these buttons:

 Higher Education Relief Funds Update (August 27, 2020)

 Warner Pacific University Update on Fall 2020 Academics

 Higher Education Relief Funds Update (July 30, 2020)

 Higher Education Relief Funds Update (June 28, 2020)